 Finalizing the start and end dates will also help you set KPIs for the data migration company or its team through which you will be able to gauge the performance.

-The clearer and better-defined your Box to Microsoft 365 migration goals and needs, the easier it becomes for the data migration company to help you finalize the migration start and end date.
+The clearer and better-defined your Box to Office 365 migration goals and needs, the easier it becomes for the data migration company to help you finalize the migration start and end date.

 5. Preparing CSV File(s)

-For example, auto-mapping can map simple paths such as transferring employee data from Box to Microsoft 365 in the same user profiles.
+For example, auto-mapping can map simple paths such as moving Box files to Office 365 in the same user profiles.
 Migrating files from root or subfolders in Box to new root or subfolders in Microsoft 365 is another type of simple path that data migration tools can automap.

 After creating the CSV file, it’s important to validate it (on the migration tool) to be sure that you’ve created the right files and folder paths using the right syntax.

-With the CSV file validated and other final important parameters checked, the next step is to start the migration.
-One important box to check before proceeding to start migration is to make sure that all the important people in your company are added to be notified of the migration progress statuses.
+The next step is to start the migration with the CSV file validated and other important parameters checked.
+One crucial box to check before proceeding to start migration is to make sure that all the important people in your company are added to be notified of the migration progress statuses.

 Also, one particular factor to consider prior to transferring files from Box to OneDrive/SharePoint is to provision first-time logins of new user accounts created in Microsoft 365.